EhsanGLB/CFDCodeMatlab/README.md

 ## Installation
-It is working on foam-extend-4.1
+It is working on MATLAB.
 ```bash
 git clone https://github.com/EhsanGLB/CFDCodeMatlab.git
 ```